-Why Speech is Sweet Music to God's Ears: from the Gesta Romanorum
+Why Speech is Sweet Music to God’s Ears

 Whenever he heard music Kaiser Tiberius was wondrously delighted.
 Once it happened that he was out hunting, heard a zither playing and was so pleasantly charmed by its sweetness that he was overcome with emotion.
 He turned his horse toward the place from where the music emanated and rode on.
 But when he arrived at the place he saw in some distance a cheerful brook and next to the stream sat an old man with a zither on his lap.
 From his zither came such unforgettable music that the Kaiser became pleasurably captivated.
 Kaiser Tiberius spoke to the man: “My dear, tell me why your zither rings so dear?”
 He answered: “Your Majesty, I have sat here by this brook for thirty years and God has shown me such grace that as soon as I touch the strings of my zither, a beautiful melody breaks forth and the fishes swim toward my hand and jump out of the water.
 And in this way I feed my wife and family.
 But alas, it is a shame that now a piper comes to the other side of the water.
 He plays so sweetly that the fish have left me and swim to him.
 That is why dear sir, because you are powerful and the Kaiser of the entire kingdom, give me aid and let me prevail against the piper!”
 The Kaiser answered “My dear man, I can only help you in one thing, and that must be enough for you.
 I have in my bag a golden fishhook.
 I will give it to you and you can attach it to the tip of your rod.
 Touch it to the strings of your zither and the fishes will begin to move.
 Then pull the hook ashore (the fish will follow) and the piper will withdraw in embarrassment.”
 The poor man did everything and before the fishes reached the piper, he pulled them with his hook.
 When the piper saw this he left the place in confusion.